LBW Trust

 Who was your favourite teacher?

 I had a few in high school, I was really lucky like that.
-I had a really fun Modern History teacher when I was in Year 10-12.
+I had a really fun Modern History teacher when I was in Years 10-12.
 He made learning so interesting.
 It was also the way he taught, he had time for everyone.
-Because I loved history he'd lend me books on other topics that weren't taught in class, for example Malcolm X and Martin Luther King.
+Because I loved history he'd lend me books on other topics that weren't taught in class, for example, Malcolm X and Martin Luther King.

 "I'm taking that knowledge to work... where I give back to the community.
 I take that education and contribute to the LBW Trust."